 Add to this a little customization in the way it’s prepared (e.g., trim milk, extra shot, triple shot, or alternative milks) and there are literally hundreds of different ways to drink an espresso.

-Of course, to truly taste the flavours of the coffee, it needs to be drunk neat.
+Of course, to truly taste the flavors of the coffee, it needs to be drunk neat.
 Traditionally a single espresso shot (or Café Espresso) comes served in a tiny espresso cup capable of holding only 60-90mls of liquid.

 What drinks are made from lungo?